 The info.plist file contains the configuration of our application like Main.Storyboard file base name, Launch screen interface file and etc.

-Like other languages, iOS also need some specific file which always run first which is known as AppDelegate.Swift file.
-When we run the application, first the compiler will go to AppDelegate.Swift file and check for the marker @UIApplicationMain this marker is the main object in application.
-Suppose if we comment this marker our application will build successful but it won’t run.
+Like other languages, iOS also need some specific file that always runs first which is known as AppDelegate.Swift file.
+When we run the application, first the compiler will go to AppDelegate.Swift file and check for the marker @UIApplicationMain this marker is the main object in the application.
+Suppose if we comment on this marker our application will build successful but it won’t run.

 Now AppDelegate.Swift file reference the UIWindow which is the transparent window and this window will create automatically as a part of the Application.
-This UIWindow will contain boundary line which describe the screen of our iPad, iPhones, etc.
+This UIWindow will contain a boundary line which describes the screen of our iPad, iPhones, etc.

 Suppose if we describe any image in Launch Screen then first that image will be loaded in our transparent UIWindow while loading the application like as shown below

 Once our application loading is completed then the launch screen will get disappeared and the UIWindow will load with first View Controller which contains our application controls like as shown below.

 We don't need to do anything for the UIApplication object here the main file is AppDelegate.Swift which represents the state of our app and UI window describe the screens of our application.

 At the starting point of the iOS application life cycle if we won't perform any actions we need to do those things whenever the life cycle method application: didFinishLaunching is called and this method will be passed through our AppDelegate.Swift file.
 Once application: didFinishLaunching method is finished then the window will be loaded with our ViewController and in ViewController the method which will run at first is known as ViewDidLoad() and ViewDidAppear() methods and these are the built-in methods of ViewController.
 After this didBecomeActive method is called and our app is ready.